yaoyao12138/lab-self-hosting-k8s/manual-install/211-CR-install.md

 ```

-OK, your DB Machine is ready.
+OK, your DB setup is ready.